beefowler/Eukaryote_Procedures/README.md

 *Figure 4*
 The data used to generate Figure 4 in the manuscript.
 Once again, daily values are available for each day of the time series, while the figure only includes the climatological values.
 For each of the following matrices, each row is a year starting with 2003, and each column is the day of the year.
 NaNs indicate days without data.
 Daily_sunlight - 366x16 matrix with the mean incident radation (W m^(-2)) for each day as measured by the PAR sensor at the MVCO Meteorological mast.
-Daily_temp - 366x16 matrix with the daily mean seawater temperature (%deg;C).
+Daily_temp - 366x16 matrix with the daily mean seawater temperature (&deg;C).
 Each row is a year starting with 2003 and each column is the day of the year.
 NaNs indicate days without data. daily_euk_divrate - 366x16 matrix with daily estimates of division rate for the picoeukaryote assemblage.
 Same as in Figure 2 data.
 More details about the environmental measurements are available at the [MVCO site](https://www.whoi.edu/website/mvco/meteorological-data/).